justinyuchi/Hedge_Funds_Portfolio_Optimization/README.md

 4. **Optimization**

-    - Define Objective Function
+    - Define Objective Function: We choose "Maximize the Information Ratio" in this study.
-    - Create constraints such as those related to betas, weights of each stock, and the long/short ratio
+    - Create constraints such as those related to betas, weights of each stock, and the long/short ratio.
-    - Compute the portfolio's initial state
+    - Compute the portfolio's initial state.
-    - Maximize the objective function with the given constraints
+    - Maximize the objective function with the given constraints.

 5. **Post-Optimization Analysis:**
     - Comparing factor loadings, alphas, sector distribution, and residuals.